BryantD/mixtape-bot/README.md

 Bot script to generate five song mix tapes based on the Billboard Top 100 for a given year.
 By default, it draws on the 1980s.

 Currently sending output to  [https://botsin.space/@scratchytdk](https://botsin.space/@scratchytdk).
-Twitter is waiting on approval of my developer application.
+Twitter output is waiting on approval of my developer application.

 To do:
 * Twitter posts